-Wastewater Surveillance of COVID-19 now highly recommended by the European Commission
+Wastewater Surveillance of COVID-19 is highly recommended by the European Commission

-An increasing amount of research and collected testing data indicates that monitoring of the genetic signal of SARS CoV-2 in wastewater can serve as an early indicator to localize the spreading of COVID-19 in communities.
-It offers valuable information for tracking outbreaks and predicting new epicenters of infection.
+After thorough research and collected case studies, many cities and municipalities are adopting strategies to detect and monitor the genetic material of SARS CoV-2 in wastewater.
+This serves as an early indicator to localize the spread of COVID-19 and offers valuable information for tracking outbreaks and predicting new epicenters of infection.

 European Commission considers Wastewater Monitoring as a complementary and independent approach to COVID-19 surveillance and testing strategies and adopted a recommendation on monitoring COVID-19 and its variants in wastewaters in the EU.

-Member States are strongly encouraged to put a national wastewater surveillance system in place as soon as possible, and no later than 1 October 2021, targeted at the systematic data collection of SARS-CoV-2 and its variants in wastewaters.
+Member States are strongly encouraged to put a national wastewater surveillance system in place as soon as possible, targeted at the systematic data collection of SARS-CoV-2 and its variants in wastewaters.

-See how we can support testing for the SARS-CoV-2 genetic signal in your wastewater sample!
+See how we can support testing for SARS-CoV-2 in your wastewater samples.

 Sartorius Solutions for Wastewater Monitoring